lioneltay/modern-react-boilerplate/src/pages/blog/typescript-extends.blog.md

 The function passed to `test` can expect to receive a `Person`.
 But if it happens to only need a `LivingThing`, that is fine since a `Person` is a `LivingThing`, so the function should not care.

 The function is also expected to return `Person`.
 But if it happens to return a `Superman`, that is also fine since `Superman` can do everything a `Person` can do, so the consumer of the result shouldn't care.

+## Conclusion
+It helps to think of extends in terms of “extending functionality”.
+Extending an object type feels like a **superset** kind of relation only because an object has more functionality the more properties it has.
+Extending a union type feels more like a **subset** kind of relation as the more types that are “unioned” together, the less you know about the type and the less functionality you can assume.
+Functions are a little more complicated but it helps to think about “who should be concerned” with a particular type, the function implementation, or the consumer of the result.